Austin, TX Office Overview

-While not yet ranking in the Top 30 Green Office Markets in the U.S., green office space in Austin is on the rise, with more than a dozen projects scattered throughout the metropolitan area.
+While not yet ranking in the Top 30 Green Office Markets in the U.S., green workspaces are on the rise, with more than a dozen projects scattered throughout the metropolitan area.

 The Whole Foods Office Tower on Domain Drive in Austin is a prime example of a LEED-certified building.
-With over 280,000 square feet of space on eight floors, this Downtown Austin building hosts a Whole Foods Market on the ground floor.
-As tenants, along with national and global investors seek out green certified office assets for their use and portfolios, the green office trend will continue to take root in Austin.
+With over 280,000 square feet of space on eight floors, the building hosts a Whole Foods Market on the ground floor.
+With both national and global investors seek out energy-efficient assets for their use and portfolios, this trend for low-emission green properties will likely continue its growth in Austin.

 Austin, TX's Top Office-Using Sectors